Continuous-time extensions of discrete-time cocycles: Continuous-time extensions

 For $t\in [0,1]$, we find $G(\phi^t(\theta, 0)) = G(\theta, t)$.
 Hence, (\ref{eq:G_from_homotopy_ODE}) together with the fact that $h(\theta, 0)=\Id$ shows that $t \mapsto h(\theta, t)$ solves (\ref{eq:ODE_recap}) as well for $t\in [0,1]$.
 By uniqueness, we find

 for all $t\in [0,1]$.
 In particular, we find

-Based on Remark \ref{rem:n_1_suffices}, this shows that $\Phi$ is a natural extension of $A$, which completes the proof. \end{proof}
+Based on Remark \ref{rem:n_1_suffices}, this shows that $\Phi$ is a canonical extension of $A$, which completes the proof. \end{proof}

 \begin{remark} Given any nullhomotopic cocycle $A\in C(\Theta, \SL{d})$, the existence of a tubular neighborhood $U$ and a smooth retraction $r:U\to \SL{d}$ shows that any sufficiently small perturbation of $A$ in $C(\Theta, \SL{d})$ is still nullhomotopic.
-With Theorem~\ref{thm:nullhomotopic_extension} this implies that the existence of a natural extension is a robust property under small perturbations in~$C(\Theta, \SL{d})$.
-Conversely, a cocycle not being nullhomotopic and not having a natural extension is robust under perturbations as well. \end{remark}
+With Theorem~\ref{thm:nullhomotopic_extension} this implies that the existence of a canonical extension is a robust property under small perturbations in~$C(\Theta, \SL{d})$.
+Conversely, a cocycle not being nullhomotopic and not having a canonical extension is robust under perturbations as well. \end{remark}